Manage centralized Microsoft Exchange Server logs using Amazon Kinesis Agent for Windows

 Microsoft Exchange servers store different types of logs.
 These log types include message tracking, Exchange Web Services (EWS), Internet Information Services (IIS), and application/system event logs.
 With Exchange servers deployed on a global scale, logs are often scattered in multiple directories that are local to these servers.
 This requires Exchange administrators to log into each server to monitor status, health, and events.
 Centralizing these logs and converting them into useful metrics allows Exchange administrators to identify a majority of issues, like high load or service/application errors without logging into each server.

 This blog post discusses an efficient architecture to stream, analyze, and store Microsoft Exchange Server logs.
-For frequent queries and operational analytics, we use Amazon Elasticsearch Service (Amazon ES) and Kibana for real-time visualization.
+For frequent queries and operational analytics, we use Amazon OpenSearch Service and Kibana for real-time visualization.
 For example, you can provide various types of reports.
 These reports can be top email senders and recipients, top HTTP status codes in IIS logs, top error codes in EWS logs, and narrow down spikes in load/errors.
 For infrequent queries such as audit, legal and compliance requirements, we use Amazon S3 as the final destination.
 It provides low-cost storage options and high durability and Amazon Athena for simple queries using standard SQL.

 Amazon Kinesis Agent for Microsoft Windows (Kinesis Agent for Windows) is a highly configurable and extensible agent.
 Kinesis Agent for Windows gathers, parses, transforms, and streams logs, events, and metrics to various AWS services, including Amazon Kinesis Data Streams, Amazon Kinesis Data Firehose, and Amazon CloudWatch.
 It helps to make it more efficient and reliable to centralize logs from Windows-based services.
 This lets you see the extent of an issue, monitor those issues, and generate an alarm when errors or loads breach certain thresholds.
 For more information about Kinesis Agent for Windows, see What is Amazon Kinesis Agent for Microsoft Windows?

-Amazon ES requires JSON-formatted data.
+Amazon OpenSearch Service requires JSON-formatted data.
 Kinesis Agent for Windows efficiently parses the Exchange logs lines in CSV format and converts them to JSON.
 You can enrich the data by using Kinesis Agent for Windows by adding details, such as the hostname, EC2 instance ID, and custom date and time formats to help pinpoint the exact issue reported in the logs.
 Kinesis Agent for Windows dynamically computes the log header.
 It does this even if the header names are changed, or if there are multiple header lines in a single log file because of a service restart.
 It streams the right data even when logs are rotated.

 The log flow

-In this use case, we send the same log to both Amazon ES for real-time analytics and to Amazon S3 for offline analytics with Amazon Athena.
+In this use case, we send the same log to both Amazon OpenSearch Service for real-time analytics and to Amazon S3 for offline analytics with Amazon Athena.
 Instead of streaming the data twice from the host to each destination, you can configure Kinesis Agent for Windows to stream it once to a Kinesis data stream.
-From the stream, Amazon Kinesis Data Firehose gathers logs and delivers them to Amazon ES.
+From the stream, Amazon Kinesis Data Firehose gathers logs and delivers them to Amazon OpenSearch Service.
 Another Kinesis Data Firehose gathers the same logs and delivers them to an Amazon S3 bucket for Amazon Athena.
 If there is a need to send logs to another destination, we can use another Kinesis Data Firehose instance.

 Kibana visualizes the log data.
 By looking at spikes and anomalies in the graphs, we can drill down into specific log data.
 That helps us diagnose specific problems with the Exchange service.
 Several authentication features protect access to Kibana.
 For information about using Amazon Cognito with an identity provider, see Amazon Cognito Authentication for Kibana.